How to make a Check and Send appointment to process your visa extension

 We will contact UK Visas & Immigration (UKVI) and oversee your application until they have made a decision, and then they will send your passport and documents back to us.
 We will then return them to you, and advise you of anything else you need to do.

 It is essential that you keep photocopies of all your documents, as UKVI only accepts originals.

 You can read our guides for more information.
 We recommend that any Tier 4 applicant reads How to apply for a Tier 4 visa.

-You can also email our student immigration advice team if you have any specific queries.
+You can also email our Student Immigration Service if you have any specific queries.

 Pre-sessional students starting an academic course in Sep 2018

 If you are studying a standalone pre-sessional course, you will need to extend your Tier 4 visa for your main course.
 After you have finished your pres-sessional course, the Student Immigration Service will help you to apply.